 You already know how to brew beer using fresh hops, so now it’s time to take your craft to the next level.
 This Spring, grow your own hops in your home garden for a fun and rewarding experience.
 Here at Freshops, we sell a variety of hop rhizomes ready to grow!
-We’ve created a step-by-step guide to planting hops rhizomes in your preferred earth patch to get you started.
+We’ve created a step-by-step guide on how to plant hop rhizomes in your preferred earth patch to get you started.

-Hops plants need plenty of sunlight and room to grow, so choose a location with at least six hours of direct sunlight daily.
+Location, location, location!
+Hops plants love plenty of sunlight and room to grow, so choose a location with at least six hours of direct sunlight daily.
 We recommend a south-facing spot.
-Hops also need a lot of space because they may grow to 20 feet tall.
+Hops also need a lot of space because they may grow to 20 feet tall, and their roots like to spread out.
 Choose a location with well-draining soil and room for the plants to climb.

-A sturdy support system is needed for the plant to climb on.
+A sturdy support system is needed for the plant to climb on, especially in their second and beyond seasons.
+The first year hops focus on growing their roots.
 Look for space along fences, garages, or property lines.
 Some people grow them on pergolas, the side of their houses, or porches for shade.

-Before planting your hops rhizomes, prepare the ground by removing or tilling any weeds or grass from the area.
-It’s a good idea to dig holes about one foot deep and then mix in some loam, compost, or well-rotted manure to improve the soil’s fertility at the root level.
+Before planting your hop rhizomes, prepare the ground by removing or tilling any weeds and grass from the area.
+It’s a good idea to dig holes about one foot deep by five inches wide and then mix in some loam, compost, or well-rotted manure to improve the soil’s fertility at the root level.
 The soil should be prepped into a fine, friable condition before planting.

 Plan out your spacing, as hop rhizomes should be planted about three feet (for like varieties) to five feet (if using various types) apart in well-drained soil.
 If drainage is problematic, try building small mounds using surrounding topsoil mixed with organic matter.

-Once the threat of frost is gone in early Spring, but no later than May, plant your rhizomes.
+Once the threat of frost is gone in early Spring, but no later than May (or June, depending on your zone), you can plant hop rhizomes.
 If you live in colder climates, you can plant rhizomes in pots and transplant them in June.
-Place one rhizome per hill with the shoots facing up.
-Cover the rhizomes with 2-3 inches of soil.
+Place one rhizome per hill with the shoots/buds facing up (see images on “Plant Hop Rhizomes Right.”
+Cover the rhizomes with one inch of soil.

 Water the newly planted rhizomes thoroughly, ensuring the soil is moist but not waterlogged.
 First-year hops are growing their root system and require frequent short waterings, much like any baby plant, but we recommend that you do not drown it with too much water.

-Mulching the soil surface with some organic matter works wonders in conserving moisture and helps control weeds.
+Mulching the soil surface with some organic matter works wonders to conserve moisture and help control weeds.
 Once the hop is established after the first season, less frequent deep watering is best, preferably drip irrigation.
-Try not to soak the vine during watering, as that will sometimes encourage diseases.
+Try not to soak the bine during watering, as that will sometimes encourage diseases.

-The remaining weaker vine should be cut off at the ground to focus more energy on the trained vines.
+The remaining weaker bines should be cut off at the ground to focus more energy on the trained bines.
 Do not prune baby hops.
 Let everything grow!

 Hops plants are relatively easy to care for but require some attention throughout the growing season.
 Here are some tips for maintaining your hops plants: